SansGuidon/bookmarks/README.md

 * [Inventaire du Patrimoine architectural](https://monument.heritage.brussels/fr/inventaire/) - 🇧🇪 🇫🇷 [BE] [FR] L'Inventaire du Patrimoine architectural bruxellois en ligne.
 Une banque de données riche de plusieurs milliers de fiches historiques et descriptives, accompagnée d'un glossaire illustré.
 * [openthebox](https://openthebox.be/search) - 🇧🇪 [BE] Discover your business network | Look inside the web of connections between companies, individuals and politicians in Belgium. **See also** : slide show - [A view of corporate networks in belgium](https://speakerdeck.com/niekbartho/openthebox-dot-be)
 * [fincheck](https://fincheck.be/en) - 🇧🇪 [BE] Financial information at a glance : Check the financial situation of any Belgian company in seconds | it is at least as useful as [openthebox](https://openthebox.be/search)
+* [Staatsblad monitor](https://www.staatsbladmonitor.be/index.html) - 🇧🇪 [BE] Base de données ouverte des données des entreprises, des comptes annuels et des publications au journal officiel des entreprises belges (gratuit) ! **Exemple** [plusieurs sociétés à la même adresse](https://www.staatsbladmonitor.be/onderneming-zoeken.html?zelfdeadresals=0444050558)
+* [Companyweb](https://www.companyweb.be/en) - 🇧🇪 [BE] Know who you’re dealing with | Companyweb specialises in company information in Belgium.
+Its services allow you to understand the risks, the survival rates, the payment capacity, the profitability, the stability and other key factors of every Belgian company.
+* [Finactum](https://www.finactum.be/) - 🇧🇪 [BE] A website with free financial information about Belgian companies filing obligation, which also offer low-cost high-quality, readable financial reports to.

 # Digital marketing
 * [Portent Blog](https://www.portent.com/blog) - articles about analytics, copy writing, creativity, internet marketing, PPC, SEO, social media